akostrik/stage_telegram_python/README.md

 - so the server updates the measure of similarity of the channels and constructs the graph based on the measure of similarity

 ### Setup
-1) In the folder 'python' create a file named ".env" :
+1) Create the file "python/.env" :
 ```sh
 API_ID=...
 (Telegram connection)
 API_HASH=...
 (Telegram connection)